YiiRocks/yii2-fontawesome-inline/docs/options.md

 *   `title` string.
 Sets a title to the SVG output

+*   `width` int.
+The width of the icon.
+This will override height and width classes.

 ### ActiveForm Specific Options

 *   `append` bool.
 Whether to prepend or append the `input-group`